 How to Be a Wildlife Photographer on a Budget

-If you were to ask me what question I hear most from the Nature TTL readers, it would definitely be along the lines of “how can I be a wildlife photographer with a limited budget?”.
-It’s a topic I’ve touched on before in some of our first articles, but I think it’s time to revisit the topic and answer some of your burning questions.
-In this article I’m going to look not only at the latest budget lenses on the market, but also what you can expect in terms of results when you don’t have the best professional grade gear.
+If you were to ask me what question I hear most from the Nature TTL readers, it would definitely be along the lines of “how can I be a wildlife photographer with a limited budget?”
+It’s a topic I’ve touched on before in some of our articles, but I think it’s time to revisit the question and answer some of your burning questions.
+In this article, I’m going to look not only at the latest budget lenses on the market, but also what you can expect in terms of results when you don’t have the best professional grade gear.

 What Budget is Too Little?

 So what’s a realistic minimum spend for wildlife photography equipment?
-Well, assuming you are starting with nothing and are in need of both a body and a telephoto, then a budget of around £1,000 ($1,400 USD) will give you a reasonable setup.
+Well, assuming you are starting with nothing and are in need of both a body and a telephoto, then a budget of around £1,200 ($1,400 USD) will give you a reasonable setup to get started with.
 If you can increase this further then it’s definitely worth doing.

 What Results Can You Expect?

-You’re now probably wondering what kind of results you can expect, photographically speaking, from this kind of equipment.
 I started my photography with very basic equipment, eventually upgrading to a budget telephoto lens when I could afford it.
 Even so, I had some great success with the lens.
-At the time (back in 2008) I was shooting with a Sigma 170-500mm f/5.0-6.3 lens – a model of the Sigma telephotos that has been discontinued and since improved upon.
+At the time, back in 2018, I was shooting with a Sigma 170-500mm f/5.0-6.3 lens – a model of the Sigma telephotos that has been discontinued and since improved upon.

 Budget Camera Bodies